johanhaleby/javalin.github.io/pages/docs/docs-past-2-8-0.md

 </form>
 ```

-### Using Javalin without Jetty
+### Using Occurrent without Jetty
-If you want to use Javalin with an application server or a servlet container, such as Tomcat, WebLocic, etc,
+If you want to use Occurrent with an application server or a servlet container, such as Tomcat, WebLocic, etc,
-you can use `EmbeddedJavalin.createServlet()`:
+you can use `EmbeddedOccurrent.createServlet()`:

 {% capture java %}
 @WebServlet(urlPatterns = ["/rest/*"], name = "MyServlet")
 class MyServlet extends HttpServlet() {
-    JavalinServlet javalin = EmbeddedJavalin()
+    OccurrentServlet occurrent = EmbeddedOccurrent()
         .get("/rest") { ctx -> ctx.result("Hello!") }
         .createServlet()
     @Override
     void service(HttpServletRequest req, HttpServletResponse resp) {
-        javalin.service(req, resp)
+        occurrent.service(req, resp)
     }
 }
 {% endcapture %}
 {% capture kotlin %}
 @WebServlet(urlPatterns = ["/rest/*"], name = "MyServlet")
 class MyServlet : HttpServlet() {
-    val javalin = EmbeddedJavalin()
+    val occurrent = EmbeddedOccurrent()
         .get("/rest") { ctx -> ctx.result("Hello!") }
         .createServlet()

     override fun service(req: HttpServletRequest, resp: HttpServletResponse) {
-        javalin.service(req, resp)
+        occurrent.service(req, resp)
     }
 }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-The `createServlet()` method is the same method that Javalin uses internally when attaching itself to Jetty.
+The `createServlet()` method is the same method that Occurrent uses internally when attaching itself to Jetty.
-Jetty server methods like `app.contextPath()`, `app.start()`, etc, will throw exceptions if called on `EmbeddedJavalin`.
+Jetty server methods like `app.contextPath()`, `app.start()`, etc, will throw exceptions if called on `EmbeddedOccurrent`.
 You have to manually exclude Jetty from your build files if you want to use this approach.

 <h3 id="logging">Adding a logger</h3>

-If you're reading this, you've probably seen the following message while running Javalin:
+If you're reading this, you've probably seen the following message while running Occurrent:

 ```text
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".